 R Lewin, 1992.
 Complexity: Life at the Edge of Chaos.
 University of Chicago Press, Chicago.

-I can’t find my copy now, but I’ll update this when I do.
 As I recall, Lewin’s book mainly covers ecological complexity (and, in extension, social systems, and human ecology).
 It also does an excellent job of capturing the inspiring interdisciplinary vibes of the early Santa Fe Institute.

 SA Kauffman, 1992.
 The Origins of Order: Self Organization and Selection in Evolution.
 Oxford University Press, Oxford.